lightdot/enlightenment-arc-theme/README.md

 ### Building from source

-To build the arc themes you need will need
+To build the arc themes you will need:
 * `edje_cc`
 * `make`